Making Sense of Your Financial Aid Award Letter: What do the numbers mean?

 What if I’m accepted to multiple colleges?

 You’ll receive one financial aid award letter for each school you’re accepted to.
-Each letter will lay out your awards, the final Cost of Attendance, Expected Family Contribution, and other financial aid information that can help you decide which school to attend.
+Each letter will lay out your awards, but they actual format might be different, which can make them a bit tricky to compare.

-You might receive a better financial aid award letter from a school that’s lower on your target college list.
+You might also receive a better financial aid package from a school that’s lower on your target college list.
 If so, consider writing a financial aid appeal letter explaining that you would like to attend your top choice school but received a much better financial aid package at a competing school.

-- Federal student loans: Public, government-funded loans.
-If you have to take out loans, it’s a good idea to max out your public loan offers, before seeking private company alternatives.
-That’s because government loans generally have much better borrowing terms (lower interest rates, longer repayment periods).
+Probably yes.
+If you have to take out student loans to pay for college, you should generally max out your government loan offers, before seeking private company alternatives.
+That’s because government loans often have much better borrowing terms (lower interest rates, longer repayment periods).

 How should I be comparing multiple financial aid award offers?